crossplane/crossplane/design/one-pager-resource-reclaim-policy.md

 Like `Managed Resources` in Crossplane, `PersistentVolumes` can have their `reclaimPolicy` set directly if they are manually provisioned, or by a `StorageClass` if provisioned dynamically.
 If the `PersistentVolume` is provisioned manually, it will keep its `reclaimPolicy` throughout its lifecycle even if it is eventually managed by a `StorageClass` with a different `reclaimPolicy`.

-Dynamic provisioning occurs when an administrator has created a `StorageClass` and a `PersistentVolumeClaim` requests storage by referencing that class.
+Dynamic provisioning occurs when an administrator has created a `StorageClass` and a `PersistentVolumeClaim` requests storage by referencing that class or relying on a [default](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#class-1) `StorageClass`.
 This is similar to a `ResourceClaim` referencing a `ResourceClass` in Crossplane.
 In both situations, the `Managed Resource` or `PersistentVolume` will inherit the `reclaimPolicy` of the `ResourceClass` or `StorageClass`.
 However, in Kubernetes if no `reclaimPolicy` is set on the `StorageClass` the `PersistentVolume` will default to `Delete`, while in Crossplane a `ResourceClass` without a specified `reclaimPolicy` will cause the `Managed Resource` to default to `Retain`.

 The most significant difference between resources in Crossplane and persistent volumes in Kubernetes is what happens upon deletion.
 In Kubernetes, the `reclaimPolicy` dictates what happens to the `PersistentVolume` when a `PersistentVolumeClaim` is deleted.
 In Crossplane, the `reclaimPolicy` dictates what happens to the `External Resource` when a `ResourceClaim` is deleted.